joshgillies/node-knock/README.md

 A general purpose resource checker.

-In the sane way you'd knock on a door to see who's home, knocking on a web service to see what's shaking is equally as desirable.
+With node-knock in the same way you'd knock on a door to see who's home you can knock on a web resource to see what's shaking.

 If you can ping it you can knock it.